sandiegodj/secret_spot/README.md

 secret_spot
 ===========
 This is my final project for the Harvardx CS50x course.
-It utilizes a Harvard-made MVC framework It allows surfers to travel to their local surf spot and rate the current surf conditions.
+It utilizes a Harvard-made MVC framework.

-These rating are then stored to their account alongside the current buoy, tide and wind readings.
-Surfer can then view current bouys and tide info on forcast sites and compare with their database to have a better predictor of which spot to drive to, saving gas and creating a better world for our children.
+The app acts a "journal" of sort for the hardcore surfer who might keep a pen and paper journal of spot info, swell direction, interval ect.

+Now just visit the site while viewing the surf and enter your subjective surf report, filling in fields like size, rating etc.  The app will than query different sites and store your surf report alongside the current swell direction, interval, size, as well as local wind and tide information for true and realtime data.

+Keep filling in the site, and eventually you might be looking at the surf forecast and see that a nice 301 degrees NW swell at 20 s is coming in.
+Just reference your data to see which spot breaks the best given these conditions and enjoy your surf.

 Data is currently kept private for each user in order to keep your secret spot secret.

+No new signups at this time.

 Plans for the future include: